-You are required to attend (virtually via a pre-recording or at an in-person opportunity at your facility) one governmental meeting throughout the semester to observe the democratic process and submit a two to three-page report on this meeting.
-You are free to observe a meeting of any type of governmental institution, be it a cemetery board meeting, a legislative forum, a city hall or county commission session, a debate in the US House of Representatives, etc.
+You are required to attend (virtually or in-person) one governmental meeting throughout the semester to observe the democratic process and submit a two to three-page report on this meeting.
+You are free to observe a meeting of any type of governmental institution, be it a cemetery board meeting, a legislative forum, a city hall or county commission session, a debate in the US House of Representatives, etc. For your information, many institutions transmit and record their meetings for distribution online.
+Thus, should you have any difficulties joining a meeting in person or virtually/watch a recording, please let me know and I will provide with you some links.